AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

             └── main.cc
 ```

-Please note that this is just a reference directory structure, not mandatory.
-However, it's recommended to create separate folders for the following areas when building your own project:
+Please note that this is just a reference directory structure and not mandatory.
+However, it is recommended to create separate folders for the following areas when setting up your own project:
-- install: Stores deployment configurations and startup scripts
+- install: Stores deployment configurations, startup scripts, etc.;
-- module: Stores business logic code
+- module: Stores business logic code;
-- app: In App mode, stores main function that registers business modules
+- app: In App mode, stores the main function where business modules are registered;
-- pkg: In Pkg mode, stores pkg dynamic library entry methods that register business modules
+- pkg: In Pkg mode, stores the entry methods for pkg dynamic libraries where business modules are registered;

-### File 1 : /CMakeLists.txt
+### File 1: /CMakeLists.txt
 Root CMake file for building the project.
 ```cmake
 cmake_minimum_required(VERSION 3.24)